cardfunc/cardfunc.com/content/dev/general.md

 ```

 # Authentication
-Unless otherwise specified, requests to the API are done using the bearer authentication pattern.
+Unless otherwise specified, requests to the API are done using the _bearer authentication pattern_.
 ```http
 Authorization: Bearer <your.api.key>
 ```